0xd34df00d/you-dont-know-cpp/README.md

      (_ = ... = (f(ts), 0));
    }
    ```
+   What problems does this code have, and what should be done to fix them?

 1. Assume an instance of a `struct` is `memset`ed to zeroes.
 What would be the value of the padding?\
    Further assume a field of that structure is updated.
 What would be the value of the padding after that field?
 After other fields?